sureshvenkatesan/jf-transfer-migration-helper-scripts/create-repos/create-repos-readme.md

 ```
 ---

-9. Now start the transfer-files of the local repos from source to the target:
+9. Now start the transfer-files for the local repos from source to the target artifactory:
 ```
 nohup sh -c 'export JFROG_CLI_LOG_LEVEL=DEBUG;JFROG_CLI_ERROR_HANDLING=panic;jf rt transfer-files ncr ncratleostest --include-repos "<Semi-colon seperated list of repos>"' &

 tail -F ~/nohup.out
 ```

-10. If you have to redo the transfer-files for any of the repos you can do:
+10. If you have to redo the transfer-files for any of the repos you can use the "--ignore-state" option:

 ```
 nohup sh -c 'export JFROG_CLI_LOG_LEVEL=DEBUG;JFROG_CLI_ERROR_HANDLING=panic;jf rt transfer-files ncr ncratleostest --include-repos "<Semi-colon seperated list of repos>" --ignore-state' &